 (Source: Comix Wave)

-DDL Links for Kotonoha no Niwa 720p and 1080p miniMKV Encodes
+DDL Links for Kotonoha no Niwa 1080p miniMKV Encodes

 “The saying “age is but a number” seems to apply to almost anything, but it can be a bittersweet feeling when speaking about certain topics.
 A boy waking up to explore a surreal world through the power of language with a stranger who talks about anything, but herself.
 The world seemingly begins with the entrance of rain caressing nature, exposing the inconceivable beauty of Earth, while ending with the sun tainting the sacred place to free oneself from reality.
 Two individuals from different circumstances coming together by a connection of rain to make a relationship that can only be described as “sweet and sour”.